DeemaEssam/Pizza-Restaurant-System/README.md

 ## 📌 Project Description

 **Pizza Restaurant System** is a web application for managing a pizza restaurant.
 It allows users to view the pizza menu, read messages and reviews from other users, and interact with the restaurant system.
 The project is built using **PHP** and **MySQL**, and it implements full **CRUD operations**.

+---

 ## ✨ Features

 * 📖 View the **pizza menu**
 * 💬 Read user messages and reviews
+* ⭐ Rate the restaurant (1–5) when posting a message
 * 👤 User authentication:

   * Register a new account
   * Login with an existing account
 * ✍️ User actions:

-  * Add a new message (after logging in)
+  * Add a new message with rating
-  * Read messages
-  * Edit their own messages
+  * Edit their own messages and ratings
 * 🛡️ Permissions using `userType`:

   * `userType = 1` → **Admin**

-    * Can see **Delete** buttons for messages
+    * Can see **Delete** buttons for all messages
   * `userType = 0` → **User**

     * Cannot delete messages
 * 🔐 Page protection using **Sessions**

+---

 ## 🧩 Supported CRUD Operations